Claims of partisan gerrymandering in Md. congressional map go to trial

 Attorneys for the state said in filings they plan to invoke “legislative privilege” throughout the trial, a way to avoid compelling lawmakers or their staffers to testify or produce certain documents, which Mayer decried as an attempt to avoid transparency.

-David Lublin, a professor at American University specializing in redistricting, said the fact that Democratic voters are dominant in Maryland could pose a challenge for plaintiffs who argue the party has an unfair advantage in the map.
+David Lublin, a professor at American University specializing in redistricting, said the fact that Democratic voters are dominant in Maryland could pose a challenge for plaintiffs who argue that the party has an unfair advantage in the map.
 Democrats make up just over half of the state’s registered voters, while Republicans make up about one-quarter of them.

 Still, Lublin said, “the state is going to have a hard time defending that it’s not a partisan gerrymander because the lines are so strange” — even considering the geography — and it may be more effective to simply argue that partisan gerrymandering is not illegal.

-That leaves it up to Battaglia — and ultimately the Maryland Court of Appeals — to interpret whether the constitution’s broad protections for free elections and free speech extend to protect against extreme partisan gerrymandering, Lublin said.
+That leaves it up to Battaglia — and, ultimately, the Maryland Court of Appeals — to interpret whether the constitution’s broad protections for free elections and free speech extend to protect against extreme partisan gerrymandering, Lublin said.

 “Other states have taken this on, and that may encourage the Court of Appeals to be more active in addressing this, particularly since Maryland’s congressional lines are so odd,” Lublin said.